duhrer/duhrer.github.io/_posts/projects/2025-10-15-pico-launchpad-tonnetz.md

 ## A Side Note About Process

-Although I did read some old code and start working on the skeleton for this project, my basic process starts with documentation and diagrams.
+Although I did start by reading old code and working on the skeleton for this project, most of my early process is documentation and diagrams.
 Documentation includes this blog, which I started writing before I wrote most of the code.
 It also includes the basic user documentation in the repository's markdown files.